rocrill/meal-generator/README.md

 ### Validator Testing

-- HTML
+* HTML Validator Errors & Warnings:

+  * Warning: Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections.

+    Fixed: Changed a `section` element to a `div` element as the heading was not required.

+  * Error: Character reference was not terminated by a semicolon.

+    Fixed: Added semicolon to `&nbsp;` HTML entities.

+  * Error: The value of the `for` attribute of the `label` element must be the ID of a non-hidden form control.

+    Fixed: Changed the label's `for` attribute to the same as the `id` name of what the label is for.

+  * Error: No space between attributes.

+    Fixed: Got rid of semicolon after `onclick` event function.

+  * Error: Element “head” is missing a required instance of child element “title”.

+    Fixed: Put missing `title` in the `head` of the quiz.html file.

+* CSS Validator Errors & Warnings: None.

-    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Frocrill.github.io%2Fmeal-generator%2F
+- HTML: No errors were returned on the final passing of the site through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Frocrill.github.io%2Fmeal-generator%2F)
-- CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frocrill.github.io%2Fmeal-generator%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- CSS: No errors were found on the final passing of the site through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frocrill.github.io%2Fmeal-generator%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 - JavaScript
     - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
     - The following metrics were returned:
-    -In quiz.js:
+    - In quiz.js:
-      -There are 2 functions in this file.
+      - There are 2 functions in this file.
-      -Function with the largest signature take 0 arguments, while the median is 0.
+      - Function with the largest signature take 0 arguments, while the median is 0.
-      -Largest function has 23 statements in it, while the median is 14.
+      - Largest function has 32 statements in it, while the median is 19.
-      -The most complex function has a cyclomatic complexity value of 11 while the median is 6.5.
+      - The most complex function has a cyclomatic complexity value of 11 while the median is 6.5.
-    -In script.js:
+    - In script.js:
-      -There are 2 functions in this file.
+      - There are 2 functions in this file.
-      -Function with the largest signature take 2 arguments, while the median is 1.
+      - Function with the largest signature take 2 arguments, while the median is 1.
-      -Largest function has 23 statements in it, while the median is 13.
+      - Largest function has 26 statements in it, while the median is 14.5.
-      -The most complex function has a cyclomatic complexity value of 11 while the median is 6.
+      - The most complex function has a cyclomatic complexity value of 12 while the median is 6.5.

 ### Bugs

 * Fixed: